Tide’s Edge Ring

 The Tide’s Edge Ring is the advancing edge of the tide line as it sweeps in across sand beach and rock lined shore side pools.
 We place a colored gem in the center with two accent diamonds on either side.

-First discovered in 1820 and in subsequent finds over the years, these early discoveries put Maine on the world map as a source for high-quality tourmaline gems.
-A major discovery in 1972 on Plumbago Mountain in Newry, Maine established Maine as a significant world source of fine tourmaline gemstones.
+First discovered in 1820, subsequent finds over the years put Maine on the world map as a source for high quality tourmaline gems.
+A major discovery in 1972 on Plumbago Mountain in Newry, Maine cemented Maine as a significant world source of fine tourmaline gemstones.

-Cross recognized the historical significance of this find and began working closely with the miners of these magnificent gems.
+Cross recognized the historic significance of this find and began working closely with the miners of these magnificent gems.
 The close partnership continues today with the ongoing discoveries in Maine’s western mountains.

-We go to Maine’s gem mines.
+We’ve been to the mines.
 We know the miners.
 We know the gem cutters.
-We guarantee our tourmaline to be from Maine and is 100% natural.
+We guarantee our tourmaline to be from Maine and 100% natural.
 Cross maintains the largest collection of fine Maine tourmaline jewelry in the world.

 Window of Opportunity

-Fifty years have passed since the major 1972 tourmaline find in Newry, Maine where they found 3.5 million carats of tourmaline crystals.
-Over the years we bought more than we sold knowing that gem finds don’t last forever.
-There are now colors, sizes, and shapes that are extremely rare and, in some cases, no longer available.
-If you see something you love it’s best to act quickly.
-There’s no guarantee another gem like this one exists.
+Nearly fifty years have passed since the major 1972 tourmaline find in Newry, Maine.
+They found 3.5 million carats of tourmaline crystals there.
+Over the years, collected wisely, knowing that gem finds don’t last forever.
+There are now colors, sizes, and shapes that are extremely rare, and in some cases no longer available.
+If you see something you love, it’s best to act quickly.
+There’s no guarantee another like it exists.

 Case in point: In 2007 there was a find of tourmaline in Newry, Maine called Eureka Blue.
 People loved the color.
 The gems sold quickly, but the find was small and the mining only lasted a few seasons.
-Within three years of the discovery, all the large Eureka gems had sold.
-We still get calls from people who are now ready to buy.
-What they want, however, simply no longer exists from that find in 2007.
+By 2013 all the large Eureka gems had sold.
+We still get calls from people hoping to buy.
+What they want, however, simply does not exist.

 Gem finds are rare, especially in North America.
-Maine tourmaline is a piece of Maine and American history, it’s a connection to a place we all love, an exquisite creation of nature.
-Today, there is a rare opportunity to own a bit of Maine/American pride and heritage, and history in choosing a piece of Maine tourmaline jewelry.
+Maine tourmaline is a piece of Maine and American history, it’s a connection to place, and an exquisite creation of nature.
+Today, there is a rare opportunity to own a bit of Maine/American pride and heritage, in choosing a piece of Maine tourmaline jewelry.